sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 :information_source: This step is entirely optional, as it merely configures Satellite's Cloud Connector.

 :warning: Please make sure that you really **want** to have the Cloud Connector enabled.
-The Cloud Connector allows Red Hat Insights to **run remediation on you Satellite** from the [Red Hat Hybrid Cloud Console](https://console.redhat.com).
+The Cloud Connector allows Red Hat Insights to **run remediation on your Satellite** from the [Red Hat Hybrid Cloud Console](https://console.redhat.com).

 <!-- markdownlint-disable MD024 -->